 When we returned from our tour we decided to go in search of lunch and a cuppa before heading back out to walk some of the tracks on our own.

-And a link if you want to take a look at the menu options.
+I’ve included a link if you want to take a look at the menu options.
+Not sponsored, just one of the best tourist attraction cafes we’ve experienced.

 There’s indoor and outdoor seating and we timed it right for this great table with a view.
 We also had a visit from an inquisitive Kaka part way through so do be prepared to protect the birds from themselves and defend your lunch.
 It’s highly unlikely that anyone would feed human food to a bird here but he was still going to try it on with all the cuteness he could muster.